-Entering our clean pre-PCR laboratory, the bone samples get a unique identifier, they are registered and photographed.
-A special isolated cabin serves for the primary mechanical cleaning of the bones.
-The entire cabin is regularly bleached and UV-C irradiated before and after the scrapings.
-The samples are also UV-C irradiated on all sides upon entering the lab.
+Upon entering our clean pre-PCR laboratory, each bone sample receives a unique identifier, is registered, and photographed.
+A special isolated cabin is used for the primary mechanical cleaning of the bones.
+The entire cabin is regularly bleached and exposed to UV-C irradiation before and after the scrapings.
+The samples are also exposed to UV-C irradiation from all sides upon entering the lab.
 The surfaces of the bone samples are removed using a polisher machine.
-During the polishing, the bone powder by-product is persistently sucked off by a mobile vacuum cleaner.
-Tooth samples are cleaned with UV-C irradiation and a sandblaster machine.
-The cleaned and subsequently UV-C irradiated samples are placed into sterile bags until further analyses.
+A mobile vacuum cleaner continuously removes the bone powder by-product during polishing.
+Tooth samples are cleaned using UV-C irradiation and a sandblaster machine.
+The cleaned samples, which have been subsequently irradiated with UV-C, are placed into sterile bags until further analyses.

 The DNA extraction takes place in clean laboratory conditions, under a laminar flow box in a separate room.
 Several extraction methods are applied depending on the state of the sample and the purpose of the analysis.
 The DNA extraction workflow has been automated in Biomek workstations, making it easier and faster to process samples.
 The DNA extracts, marked by specific ID numbers, are stored in the freezer.
 Each series uses separate isolation negative controls, which are also treated in parallel with the sample.
 This contains only the solutions used in the purification process.

-From DNA extractions DNA libraries are prepared with manually or robotic technology.
-During the DNA library preparation, the DNA is chemically repaired and the samples are barcoded with individual adapters.
-After amplification the samples are prepared for next-generation sequencing (NGS), what is performed in-house with Illumina MiSeq Platform.
+From DNA extractions, DNA libraries are prepared manually or using robotic technology.
+During DNA library preparation, DNA is chemically repaired, and samples are barcoded with individual adapters.
+After amplification, the samples are prepared for next-generation sequencing (NGS), which is performed in-house using the Illumina MiSeq Platform.
 Depending on our research objectives, DNA regions are selected (whole mitochondrial genome, single nucleotide polymorphisms) from the samples using the method of target capture, or random “shutgun” sequencing is performed.

 Autosomal DNA

-Nuclear DNA is typed on the Illumia platform.
-Besides ready-to-use commercial kits, we have been developing in-house protocols for NGS (target capture) analyses of forensically and population genetically relevant markers.
-Furthermore, we also shotgun sequence the indexed DNA libraries.
+Nuclear DNA is typed on the Illumina platform.
+Besides ready-to-use commercial kits, we have been developing in-house protocols for Next-Generation Sequencing (NGS) analyses, specifically targeting forensically and population genetically relevant markers.
+Additionally, we perform shotgun sequencing on the indexed DNA libraries.

-In addition to autosomes, there are sex chromosomes (X and Y) in the nuclear genome.
-The Y-chromosome is inherited through the male line and has relatively few coding regions and a high mutation rate.
-Most part of it (95%, 24 Megabase pairs long section) does not recombine with the X-chromosome, and therefore analyzing its markers enables the follow-up of paternal lineages and male-specific past population genetic events.
-The multiplex analyses of Y chromosomal SNPs (single nucleotide polymorphisms) and STRs (short tandem repeats) play significant roles in our studies.
-Since 2015 we have been using next-generation sequencing techniques in these analyses as well.
+PCRIn addition to autosomes, the nuclear genome also contains sex chromosomes (X and Y).
+The Y-chromosome is inherited through the paternal lineage and has relatively few coding regions and a high mutation rate.
+Most part of it (95%, a 24 Megabase pair long section) undergo recombination with the X-chromosome.
+Analyzing its markers enables the tracing of paternal lineages and past male-specific population genetic events.
+The multiplex analysis techniques of Y chromosomal SNPs (single nucleotide polymorphisms) and STRs (short tandem repeats) play significant roles in our studies.
+Since 2015, we have also employed next-generation sequencing techniques in these analyses.

 Analysis of mitochondrial DNA (mtDNA)